Lim Ju-hwan: 2011–2012: Military enlistment

 What's Up, the long-delayed musical campus drama that Lim filmed in 2010, finally aired on cable channel MBN in 2011.
 It was written by renowned drama scribe Song Ji-na (Sandglass) and is the story of college students learning acting and performance arts in the university's musical theatre department.
 Lim played the leading role of Jang Je-hun, a cynical outsider who becomes completely immersed in the world of musicals.
 He followed that with a supporting role as a warm-hearted homeless man with Tourette's syndrome in the film The Suicide Forecast in 2011.

 In 2011, Lim enlisted for his mandatory military service.
 During basic training, he fainted due to heart problems and was hospitalized for 3 months.
 He then completed his service despite being given the option for an early discharge.
 Prior to entering military service Lim left his agency Yedang Entertainment.

 2013–present: New agency and comeback

 After his military discharge he moved to Blossom Entertainment.
 In 2013, he made his acting comeback in the lead role as a devoted brother in 2013 SBS daily drama Ugly Alert, followed by a villain role in the 2014 film The Con Artists as well as supporting roles in historical drama Shine or Go Crazy and romantic comedy series Oh My Ghost in 2015, romance melodrama Uncontrollably Fond in 2016, and fantasy romance series The Bride of Habaek in 2017.
 He acted as a Japanese prosecutor Fukuda in 2019 MBC's period spy drama, Different Dreams.

+In June 2024, Lim signed with new agency FL Ent.